shufeigong/shufei-rn-app/README.md

 Created by **React Native + TypeScript**

 A high-performance React Native application that displays job postings from the Hacker News API.
-This project is built with a focus on rendering optimization, TypeScript type safety, and clean architecture.
+This project is built with a focus on using latest **Liquid Glass Tabs** (iOS 26 in Jan, 2026), **FlatList** rendering optimization, TypeScript type safety, and clean architecture.

 ## Development Setup